Honglin-Li/Honglin-Li/README.md

 - 🌍 I am Honglin, a data enthusiast with a passion for coding and problem-solving.
 I'm all about turning data into meaningful insights! 💡
-- 🎓 Currently pursuing a Master's degree in Business Informatics.
-Expected to graduate in July or August 2023. 🎓
 - 💻 My programming superpowers lie in Python, and I'm skilled in data engineering and web development.
 - 🌟 As a former software engineer, I developed HR statistical information management platforms and implemented awesome employee education platforms. 🏢
 - ⚡️ When I'm not coding, you can find me scuba diving 🤿, hiking 🏔️, or channeling my creativity into painting 🎨.